The Recipe for Moroccan Tea

 - how to balance the infusion

-- how to elegantly pour tea from a height
+- how to elegantly pour the tea from a height

-In some Moroccan homes, they even say that:
+In some Moroccan homes, it is even said that:

-A good tea can be recognized by the foam that dances on the surface of the glass.
+A good tea is recognized by the foam that dances on the surface of the glass.

 Ingredients for preparing Moroccan Tea

-To prepare an authentic Moroccan tea, use simple, high-quality ingredients.
+To prepare an authentic Moroccan tea, favor simple, quality ingredients.

 - Gunpowder green tea